 7 C’s of Communication

-This article explains practically the 7 C’s of Effective Communication.
+7 C’s of Effective Communication: this article explains practically the 7 C’s of Effective Communication.
 After reading you will understand the basics of this powerful communication skills tool.

 The 7 C of Communication are: